Wilderness Therapy Programs for Struggling Georgia Teens

 At many wilderness therapy programs, Georgia Teens struggling with such issues as depression, anxiety, substance use, and defiance are provided specialized therapeutic treatment.
-Trails Carolina, one of the nations leading wilderness therapy programs offers a combination of wilderness therapy techniques, family therapy, individual therapy, equine therapy, and group therapy to help struggling teens find success.
+Trails Carolina, one of the nation’s leading wilderness therapy programs offers a combination of wilderness therapy techniques, family therapy, individual therapy, equine relational programming, and group therapy to help struggling teens find success.

 A wilderness therapy program for your Georgia teen takes them away from the negative influences and emotional associations in Georgia which may have been contributing to behavioral and emotional issues.
 Wilderness therapy places your Georgia teen in an environment that encourages growth and healing.

 Trails Carolina is located in North Carolina, not Georgia.
 By physically removing your child from their comfort zone, families have time and energy to work on repairing their relationship with their teen.

 Many wilderness therapy programs for Georgia families offer family focused programming which includes family workshops, family therapy sessions, and family seminars.
 At Trails Carolina, families are involved in every step of the process.